Law of Equity

 In the UK, there are several avenues for pursuing multiparty litigation, including the following, three main formal mechanisms.

 There are several distinctive features of UK collective redress mechanisms.

-All those in relevant industries who may find themselves at risk of collective group action, including manufacturers, hospitality management organisations and airlines, should be aware of these trends for future-proofing their businesses, particularly in terms of minimisation of legal risks where possible.
+All those in relevant industries who may find themselves at risk of collective group actions, including manufacturers, hospitality management organisations and airlines, should be aware of these trends for future-proofing their businesses, particularly in terms of minimisation of legal risks where possible.
 Consumers and those in the wider general public who may seek to utilise the growing opportunities offered by the various legislative frameworks should be aware of their rights under these mechanisms.

 Representative actions under Part 19.6 of the CPR are proving to be an increasingly popular route by which claims may be brought on an opt-out basis for damages stemming from breaches of data protection law.

 The case of Lloyd v Google (2019), a data breach claim, is credited with breathing life back into a mechanism that has long existed but seldom been utilised.
 Mr Lloyd brought the action in relation to Google’s “Safari Workaround” used in 2011 and 2012, which he alleged allowed tracking and collection of information from phone users’ browser-generated information without their knowledge or consent.
 In bringing the action, Mr Lloyd is not alleging he or any claimant suffered any financial loss or distress, which is a key issue in this claim.
 At first instance, the court declined to permit the representative action to proceed on the basis that the members of the class did not have the “same interest”, because they were likely to have suffered different types of damage, if any, depending on their individual circumstances.
 In addition, the court felt that there would be significant issues in verifying whether any given individual fell within the class.